ably/ably-java/README.md

 long serviceTime = ably.time();
 ```

+## Building ##

+The library consists of JRE-specific library (in `java/`) that includes the generic library, and a separate Android-specific library (in `android/`).
+Code in `lib/` is shared between them.

+The JRE-specific library jar is built with:

+    gradle java:jar

+There is also a task to build a fat jar containing the dependencies:

+    gradle java:fullJar

+The Android-specific library jar is built with:

+    gradle android:assemble

+(The `ANDROID_HOME` environment variable must be set appropriately.)

 ## Tests

 Tests are based on JUnit, and there are separate suites for the REST and Realtime libraries, with gradle tasks